spotinst/help/src/docs/eco/getting-started/connect-account-customer-working-with-msp.md

 - The _Partner_ will deliver the export files to the target bucket.
 - The _End Customer_ will provide Eco an ARN with access to the exported CUR and generate a support ticket, requesting to handoff the following information to Spot Finops technical support:

-1. Bucket name where the exported CUR is located
+1. The bucket name where the exported CUR is located.
-2. The Role ARN necesary to download the exported CUR.
+2. The role ARN necessary to download the exported CUR.

 ### Requirements